 The Body Keeps The Score- an excellent book on how trauma affects people and ways to heal beyond traditional solutions.

-Hollywood Park - not about the TTI, but some of the ways that the author explains his disassociation from the world after he left Synanon (the cult where the TTI originated from).
+Hollywood Park - not about the TTI, but this memoir explains the author’s disassociation from the world after he left Synanon (the cult where the TTI originated from).

 Films/Clips